Ivorisnoob/inventory-management/README.md

    npm install
    ```

-2. Start the development server:
+2. Start the development servers (frontend + API):
    ```bash
    npm run dev
    ```

-3. Open [http://localhost:5173](http://localhost:5173) to view the application
+3. Open [http://localhost:5173](http://localhost:5173) to view the application.
+The API runs on `http://localhost:8787` and stores data in a local SQLite file at `server/inventory.db`.

 ### Available Scripts